jrheiner/web2backend/ReadMe.md

 application are stored on [Cloudinary](https://cloudinary.com/), just like with MongoDB Atlas Cloudinary offers an unlimited free tier allowing a total of 25k transformations, 25 GB of managed storage or, 25 GB of net viewing bandwidth every month.
-The reason why these two cloud providers were choosen are simply because they fulfilled the technical requirements with a permanent free tier, with limitations that only have a small or no impact on the project.
+The reason why these two cloud providers were chosen are simply because they fulfilled the technical requirements with a permanent free tier, with limitations that only have a small or no impact on the project.

 Adding **user accounts** brought some challenges concerning security and session management.
 For example, some